Edi-R/Coursera-Getting-Cleaning-Data/README.md

 Repeat Steps 1 and 4 above for the training dataset.

-a tidied dataset "tidy" is created by appending the training measurements "X_train" to the test measurements "X_test" a 2nd dataset "tidy_agg" is created with the average of each activity and each subject from the dataframe "tidy". the dataset "tidy_agg" is written to a text file "tidy_agg.txt" in the current working directory.
+A tidied dataset "tidy" is created by appending the training measurements "X_train" to the test measurements "X_test".

+A 2nd dataset "tidy_agg" is created with the average of each activity and each subject from the dataframe "tidy".

+The dataset "tidy_agg" is written to a text file "tidy_agg.txt" in the current working directory.